 In general, NFC.Today strongly recommend not using vCards with NFC.
 There’s two reasons.
 Firstly, we think it is always best to consider NFC Tags as a link to the data rather than the data itself.
 In this ‘internet of things’ world, data is dynamic and changeable.
 Storing a vCard onto an NFC Tag is static.
 Use a generic landing page or just connect to your LinkedIn account is a better option.
 Secondly, while there are standards for vCards, they tend to be interpreted with some flexibility.
 Which means that a vCard stored by one phone might not look exactly the same on another.
 If you do really like the idea of vCards, then make sure you use a NTAG216 or Topaz chip because the older ‘1k’ chips are not compatible with all mobile phones.

-So what actually is in the ‘hidden information’ ?
+What actually is in the ‘hidden information’ ?

 Lets break this into three parts.
 Firstly, data that is ‘hard coded’ onto the NFC chips during manufacture such as the unique ID number.
 Secondly, some tags, such as the NTAG213, have additional memory bytes allocated to identify how to manage parts of the memory space.
 Thirdly, there’s always a few bytes used to ‘wrap’ around your data describing what your data is – such as text or a web address.

-So what actually is a byte ?
+What is a byte ?

 To keep things simple, a byte is composed of eight ‘bits’.
 A bit is a single binary ‘switch’ – 1 or 0 (think yes or no).
 So, a byte contains eight 1’s or 0’s, for example 10110101.
 However, each bit in the byte has an increasing value, like the number 123 can be broken into one hundred, two tens and three.
 So, ’10’ is actually ‘worth’ 2, and ‘100’ is worth 4.
 Ultimately, this means that the full ‘11111111’ is worth 255 providing a total combination of 256 numbers (0 inclusive).